IEC 61850 Substation AutomationWhy stick to Modbus, when you can migrate to IEC61850 today?

 Flexible and user-friendly solutions for a smooth transition

 It is our priority at iGrid T&D to support the development of your substation automation systems and prepare your staff in a simple yet technologically sound way.
-For this reason, we used our know-how to design powerful and flexible hardware, which can be easily adjusted to your needs with our free iConf tool.
-The newer iConf versions include the powerful iConfICD tool, which has been particulary designed to facilitate the configuration of IEC 61850 devices.
+For this reason, we used our know-how to design hardware that can be easily adjusted to your needs with our free iConf tool. iConf now also includes the powerful iConfICD tool, which has been particulary designed to facilitate the configuration of IEC 61850 devices.

-With our state-of-the-art products we want to make the transition to IEC 6185O as smooth as possible.
+With our state-of-the-art products we want to make the transition to advanced automation systems as smooth as possible.
 Our solutions ensure that you no longer need to worry about interoperability and network inefficiencies.
 Our RTUs and gateways can communicate using numerous protocols via Ethernet or serial connections and integrate seamlessly with our intuitive software solutions, which come with all functionalities you need.